scrapy/scrapy/docs/topics/link-extractors.rst

 followed.

-There are two Link Extractors available in Scrapy by default, but you create your own custom Link Extractors to suit your needs by implanting a simple interface.
+There are two Link Extractors available in Scrapy by default, but you create your own custom Link Extractors to suit your needs by implementing a simple interface.

-The only public method that every LinkExtractor have is ``extract_links``, which receives a :class:`~scrapy.http.Response` object and returns a list of links.
+The only public method that every LinkExtractor has is ``extract_links``, which receives a :class:`~scrapy.http.Response` object and returns a list of links.
 Link Extractors are meant to be instantiated once and their ``extract_links`` method called several times with different responses, to